Ask Slashdot: Could Linux Ever Become Fully Compatible With Windows and Mac Software? - Slashdot

 </flame>

-Applications still not ported after 7+ years (Score:4, Insightful)
+Applications still not ported after 7+ years (Score:5, Insightful)

 The "doesn't run ____" is fixed by spending a little time looking at Linux software till you find a replacement.